Developer-s-Journey/Quiz-Solutions/Python and Basics Test - EVA5 or EPAi.md

 print(var + var2 + var3)
 ```
 - [ ] 33
-- [x] TypeError: can only concatenate str (not "int") to str
+- [x] `TypeError: can only concatenate str (not "int") to str`
 - [ ] 6
 - [ ] 123

-22. The ‘in’ operator is used to check if a value exists within an iterable object container such as a list.
+22. The ‘`in`’ operator is used to check if a value exists within an iterable object container such as a list.
 Evaluates to true if it finds a variable in the specified sequence and false otherwise.

 - [x] True
 - [ ] False